What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 The Two Main Categories of Cryptocurrency Exchanges

-Basically, all cryptocurrency exchanges belong in one of two categories:
+All cryptocurrency exchanges belong to one of two categories:

 1. Centralized Exchanges